VulcanJS/vulcan-npm/docusaurus/docs/vulcan-meteor-legacy/index.md

 Vulcan Next is a port of Vulcan, using a more modern framework: Next.js.
 It includes similar features, but with a modern and scalable architecture.

+## Transition from Vulcan Meteor

+If you were using Vulcan Meteor, check [VulcanJS/vulcan-meteor-next-transition](https://github.com/VulcanJS/vulcan-meteor-next-transition) for a demonstration of using Vulcan Next for the frontend and an existing Vulcan Meteor app for the backend.

 ## What's Vulcan?

 Vulcan is a framework that gives you a set of tools for quickly building React & GraphQL-based web applications.
 It can handle data loading, e-mail notifications, automatic form generation, and much more, out of the box.